Our Long-term Insights Briefing

-You can find information about what long-term insights briefings are here.
+You can find further information about what long-term insights briefings on our website.

 The topic of the briefing

 Last year, we asked what the focus of our briefing should be.
 Consultation on the subject matter opened on 20 August 2021 and closed on 20 September 2021.